-St Aidan's was founded in 1968 as a small secondary school with just over 600 students - today it is a thriving community of nearly 2000 students aged 11-19, regularly being ranked among the top comprehensive schools in the country.
-St Aidan's converted to Academy status in 2011 and set up a Multi Academy Trust with local primary schools in March 2015.
+The school was founded in 1968 as a small secondary school with just over 600 students - today it is a thriving community of over 2000 students aged 11-19, regularly being ranked among the top comprehensive schools in the country.
+St. Aidan's converted to Academy status in 2011 and in March 2015, became the founding secondary school of the Yorkshire Causeway Schools Trust, a growing Multi Academy Trust for primary and secondary students.

-The foundation is a Church of England one, but the school is well known for its ecumenical stance and welcomes children from all Christian denominations at eleven plus.
-St Aidan's also allocates places to students of other major faiths each year contributing to a vibrant and religiously diverse community.
+The foundation is a Church of England one, but the school is well known for its ecumenical stance and welcomes students from all Christian denominations.
+St. Aidan's also allocates places to students of other major faiths each year contributing to a vibrant and religiously diverse community.
 At Sixth Form level this is evidenced by our Association with St John Fisher Catholic High School which brings together students from both schools, as well as a significant number from other local secondary schools.
-The Association is now in its 49th year and with over 1,000 students is the largest school based Sixth Form in the country.
+The Association is now in its 50th year and, with over 1,000 students, is one of the largest school-based Sixth Forms in the country.